wonth93/Mortgage-Calculator/README.md

 A calculator for you to calculate what your mortgage payment could be.

-This app was bulit by JavaScript using
+This app was built by JavaScript using
 * React
 * Chart.js
 * MUI